singhkpratham/geocompr/04-spatial-operations.md

 Spatial congruence is an important concept related to spatial aggregation.
 An *aggregating object* (which we will refer to as `y`) is *congruent* with the target object (`x`) if the two objects have shared borders.
-Often this is the case for administrative boundary data, whereby the larger units (e.g. Middle Layer Super Output Areas in the UK or districts in many other European countries) are composed of many smaller units (Output Areas in the UK, see [ons.gov.uk](https://www.ons.gov.uk/methodology/geography/ukgeographies/censusgeography) for further details or municipalities in many other European countries).
+Often this is the case for administrative boundary data, whereby larger units --- such as Middle Layer Super Output Areas ([MSOAs](https://www.ons.gov.uk/methodology/geography/ukgeographies/censusgeography)) in the UK or districts in many other European countries --- are composed of many smaller units.

 *Incongruent* aggregating objects, by contrast, do not share common borders with the target [@qiu_development_2012].
 This is problematic for spatial aggregation (and other spatial operations) illustrated in Figure \@ref(fig:areal-example).
-Areal interpolation can help to alleviate this issue.
-It helps to transfer data from one set of areal units to another.
+Areal interpolation overcomes this issue by transferring values from one set of areal units to another.
-A number of algorithms have been developed for areal interpolation, including area weighted and pycnophylactic interpolation methods [@tobler_smooth_1979].
+Algorithms developed for this task include area weighted and 'pycnophylactic' areal interpolation methods [@tobler_smooth_1979].

 <div class="figure" style="text-align: center">
 <img src="figures/areal-example-1.png" alt="Illustration of congruent (left) and incongruent (right) areal units with respect to larger aggregating zones (translucent blue borders)." width="100%" />